T of C

 Jiāng, Tuó, Rǔ, Hàn hé zhōu, chì shā bì cǎo dì piān yōu.

-On islets of the Jiang, Tuo, Ru, and Han rivers; secluded land of ruby sands and emerald grasses.
+On islets of the Jiang, Tuo, Ru, and Han rivers (?), secluded land with ruby sands and emerald grass.

 看並立王鳩,雌雄聲應也氣求,